jakubzajkowski/appleClone/README.md

 ### Payment Processing:
 - Stripe: A secure and reliable payment processing platform.
 ### Deployment:
-- AWS: A cloud platform for hosting and deploying web applications.
+- Render: A cloud platform for hosting and deploying web applications.
 ## Installation
 To access the Apple Website Clone, simply visit our website at https://apple-epvi.onrender.com/ using any modern web browser.
 No additional installation or downloads are required.
 ## License